yuanshunning/pickit-docs/docs/documentation/picking/index.rst

 .. rubric:: Check collisions with
    :name: check-collisions-with

-Pick-it also checks for possible collisions in the actual scene.
+Pickit also checks for possible collisions in the actual scene.
 For this, first a `robot tool  <https://support.pickit3d.com/article/217-robot-tool-model>`__\ needs to be modeled.
 And second you have to define with what you want to check